 The final inspection before settlement NSW is also known as a pre-settlement property inspection.
-The final inspection before settlement in NSW is extremely important.

 It’s important to note that pre-settlement inspection procedures vary by state in Australia.
 In NSW, ideally, you should schedule this inspection about a week before settlement.
-This timeframe gives the seller enough time to address any issues you or you real estate agent may raise.
+This timeframe gives the seller enough time to address any issues you or your real estate agent may raise.

 Take note, purchasers should not take the final inspection before settlement in NSW lightly.
 It is the only opportunity for the purchaser to check whether the property is in the same condition, as it was during the settlement date.